 It’s official – CAFOD campaigners are award-winning!

-The award was given after the campaign succeeded in calling for the government to change its policy ahead of the COP26 climate talks the UK is hosting in November.
+The award was given after the campaign succeeded in calling for the government to change its policy ahead of the COP26 climate talks that the UK hosted in November 2021.

 Campaign sets a ‘new global standard for climate action’